-Office 365 is just one of the many digital tools that are transforming the way small businesses operate.
+Microsoft 365 is just one of the many digital tools that are transforming the way small businesses operate.

 From collaborative tools to manage team projects to integrating CRM and email communication, small businesses can leverage this affordable suite of productivity applications to take their business to the next level in 2019 and beyond.